Advancement at the

 The Alumni Network

-Not a conference in a downtown hotel.
+By design, not a conference in a downtown hotel.

 Two seats.
 One price.